Adaptive Group Robust Ensemble Knowledge Distillation: Background

-\paragraph{Knowledge Distillation (KD).} In KD, a student network $f^s$ aims to achieve performance close to the higher-capacity network by mimicking the teacher model $f^t$~\cite{hinton2015distilling}.
+\paragraph{Knowledge Distillation (KD).} In KD, a student network $f^s$ aims to achieve performance close to the higher-capacity network by mimicking the teacher model $f^t$~\citep{hinton2015distilling}.
 In practice, we train the student model to mimic the teacher's output by minimizing the Kullback-Leibler (KL) divergence between their outputs, defined as follows:

 where $z^s$ and $z^t$ are the student and the teacher logits, respectively. $\tau$ is the temperature parameter controlling the smoothness of the probability distribution for more fine-grained information.
-The student loss is combined with the classification loss on the ground truth label.
-The overall student loss is defined by the equation \ref{eq:logits_kd_loss},
+The student loss can be combined with the classification loss on the ground truth label using the following double loss,

 where $\mathcal{L}_\text{cls}$ is the classification loss (e.g., cross-entropy loss) between the student's output and the ground truth label ($y$), and $\alpha$ is a hyperparameter controlling the classification loss and knowledge distillation loss.
 In other KD techniques, the student network is enforced to mimic the teacher's internal representation instead of only outputs~\citep{romero2014fitnets}.
-Transferring knowledge from intermediary representation (feature-level) can provide more fine-grained information and boost the students' performance~\cite{romero2014fitnets}.
-Recent studies have shown that models trained with ERM still learn core features, and spurious features are only amplified in the network's last layer~\citep{kirichenko2022last, qiu2023simple, labonte2024towards}.
+Transferring knowledge from intermediary representation (feature-level) can provide more fine-grained information and boost the students' performance~\citep{romero2014fitnets}.
+On the other hand, recent studies have shown that models trained with ERM still learn core features while spurious features are only amplified in the last classifier layer~\citep{kirichenko2022last, qiu2023simple, izmailov2022feature}.
 In this regard, we restrict ourselves to logit distillation and leave feature distillation for future exploration.